weareloup/Powershell.Helpers/README.md

 # Git Helper functions

 - CreateBugBranch, CreateFeatureBranch - creates a bug/feature branch with the right prefix
-- Prune-LocalBranches (aka prune) - will remove all local branches
+- Prune-LocalBranches (aka prune) - will remove all local branches that don't exist on remote

 # Navigate